-7. The initial emergency response phase of the Covid 19 pandemic is being reshaped, reflecting the consistent fall in Covid-related deaths (particularly when compared to the designated 'peak' in May); the increasing relaxation of lockdown measures and the gradual re-opening of public sector institutions and businesses.
-The marks a national transition towards recovery from the immediate impact of the pandemic.
-However, nationally, and particularly in London, this increasingly being recognised as an opportunity not only to recover, but also to renew and aim to build a better London for everyone, not simply seek to a return to pre-Covid normality.
+7. The initial emergency response phase of the Covid 19 pandemic has been reshaped, reflecting the consistent fall in Covid-related deaths (particularly when compared to the designated 'peak' in May); the increasing relaxation of lockdown measures and the gradual re-opening of businesses and public services.
+This transition is increasingly being recognised as an opportunity not only to recover,

-- 8. London's recovery effort will be led, in parallel, by two distinct boards addressing the need for both a short-term transition and longer-term recovery: - The London Transition Board co-chaired by the Secretary of State for Housing, Communities and Local Government, and Sadiq Khan, Mayor of London - will lead the Capital's transition out of lockdown, coordinating the response to emerging trends, issues and risks, as the economy begins to reopen - whilst controlling the virus. - The Transition Board will convene a range of key stakeholders to address broader short-term challenges such as transport, social care, infection control, re-opening the economy, community cohesion and the potential of a 2nd wave.
-The Board will also oversee the existing programmes that underpin the ongoing and future response to C19 - including the Mortality Management Group, the PMART process alongside other risk identification, mitigation and co-ordination planning. - The inaugural meeting was due to take place on 9 June 2020, after despatch of this report, and was due to be attended by the London Councils' Chair, Deputy Chair and Vice-Chairs, representing the perspectives of London boroughs. - The work of the SCG will morph into the Transition Management Group.
-This multi-agency group, Chaired by John Barradell, will be responsible for the oversight of the joint work undertaken across London viewing this at both pan-London and sub-regional levels and will provide assurance and deliver the objectives of the Transition Board. - The London Recovery Board (LRB), will run in tandem with the Transition Board and is Co-Chaired by Cllr Peter John, Chair of London Councils and the Mayor and.
-The LRB will plan and oversee the capital's wider long-term economic and social recovery.
-The Government is represented on the Board by Paul Scully MP, Minister for London and for Small Business, Consumers and Labour Markets.
+- but also to renew and 'Build Back Better', aiming for genuine improvements for all Londoners rather than a return to pre-Covid 'normality'. - 8.
+London's recovery effort will be led, in parallel, by two distinct boards addressing the need for both a short-term transition and longer-term recovery: - The London Transition Board Co-chaired by the Secretary of State for Housing, Communities and Local Government, and the Mayor of London - is leading the Capital's transition out of lockdown and co-ordinating the response to emerging trends, issues and risks, as the economy begins to reopen - whilst controlling the virus. - o The Transition Board has convened a range of key stakeholders to address broader short-term challenges such as transport, social care, infection control, re-opening the economy, community cohesion and the potential of a 2nd wave.
+London local government will be represented on a number of these groups at both professional and political level.
+The Board will also oversee the existing programmes that underpin the ongoing and future response to Covid 19 including the Mortality Management Group, the PMART process alongside other risk identification, mitigation and co-ordination planning. - The inaugural meeting took place on 9 June 2020 and was its membership includes the London Councils' Chair, Deputy Chair and Vice-Chairs - who all attended and added the perspectives of London boroughs.
+The Chair of the Chief Executives London Committee is also a member of the Board.
+It is expected that the Board will continue to meet until the end of 2020. - The operational work of the SCG will morph into a Transition Management Group.
+This multi-agency group will be responsible for the oversight of the joint work undertaken across London at both pan-London and sub-regional levels and will provide assurance to, and deliver the objectives of, the Transition Board. - The London Recovery Board (LRB), will run in tandem with the Transition Board but with a longer-term view.
+This Board is Co-Chaired by the Chair of London Councils and the Mayor of London.
+It has started to plan and oversee the Capital's wider economic and social recovery.
+The Government is represented on the Board by Paul Scully MP, Minister for London (and for Small Business, Consumers and Labour Markets).